-Mild Moderate Severe Concern Some minor support on Needed support on a Significant support more than one occasion number of occasions required Teacher Response/Actions Re-focus child Direct an adult or give extra support (staff presence for Quiet word the child/ containment) Offer of support - "You okay, do you need Wondering question: James, , I'm wondering if sitting too anything" close to xxx is making it diffi cult for you to concentrate Cue name - "Bob - all okay?" on your work.
+Mild Moderate Severe

+Concern Some minor support on Needed support on a Significant support

+more than one occasion number of occasions required

+Teacher Response/Actions Re-focus child Direct an adult or give extra support (staff presence for

+Quiet word the child/ containment)

+Offer of support - "You

+okay, do you need Wondering question: James,

+anything" close to xxx is making it diffic •

+Cue name - "Bob - all okay?" on your work.
 Come and sit here where I can help you."

-Nip in the bud: "James, Distraction/ Redirection: James - please pop next door you're talking and we are and ask and Miss if I can borrow a xxx - Thank working quietly in this row a xxx - Thanks. lesson."
-Name the need: You're very cross because you wanted to go in the ipad group.
-I car see that is hard.
-Everyone will get a go this week.
-What do you need options: - Learning break - Busy box - Learning support in class go and see someone - work in a different place e. g. concentration station
+Nip in the bud: "James, Distraction/ Redirection: James - please pop next door

+you're talking and we are and ask and Miss if I can borrow a xxx - Thanks.

+working quietly in this

+lesson."
+Name the need: You're very cross because you wanted

+to go in the ipad group.
+I can see that is hard.
+Everyone

+will get a go this week.

+What do you need options:

+- Learning break

+- Busy box

+- Learning support in class

+- go and see someone

+- work in a different place e. g. concentration station